Slices of hermitian K-theory and Milnor's conjecture on quadratic forms: Slices

 To prove $\Mmu$ is trivial we use the solution of the homotopy limit problem for hermitian $K$-theory of prime fields due to Berrick-Karoubi \cite{BK} and Friedlander \cite{Friedlander}.
 Their results have been generalized by Hu-Kriz-Ormsby \cite{Hu-Kriz-Ormsby} and Berrick-Karoubi-Schlichting-{\O}stv{\ae}r \cite{BKSO}, where the following is shown.
 Here $\vcd_{2}(F)=\cd_{2}(F(\sqrt{-1}))$ denotes the virtual mod-$2$ cohomological dimension of $F$. \begin{theorem} If $\vcd_{2}(F)<\infty$ there is a canonical weak equivalence $\KQ/2\rTo\KGL^{hC_{2}}/2$. \end{theorem}

 To make use of Theorem \ref{thm:homotopy-limit-prime-fields} we need to understand how slices compare with mod-$2$ reductions of motivic spectra and formation of homotopy fixed points.
-The former is straightforward. \begin{lemma} There is a canonical isomorphism $\s_{q}(\E)/2\iso \s_{q}(\E/2)$. \end{lemma}
+The former is straightforward because the slice functors are triangulated. \begin{lemma} Let $\E$ be a motivic spectrum.
+There is a canonical isomorphism $\s_{q}(\E)/2\iso \s_{q}(\E/2)$. \end{lemma}